Grauenwolf/BrimstoneMissions/DocumentationDocNet/Maps.md

 Thick white lines are barriers.

-* Cannot move across barries unless:
+* Cannot move across barriers unless:
   * You can also move through other models
   * You can fly
   * You are XL or larger
 * Does not block line of sight
-* Does not affect adjecency rules (e.g. Escape rolls)
+* Does not affect adjacency rules (e.g. Escape rolls)
 * Does not block melee attacks
 * Does not block bombs